Henley-on-Thames Town Council Green Spaces and Parks

 Mill & Marsh Meadows

 A large riverside recreational area that includes a fantastic toddler play area as well as an older childrens’ adventure playground (reopened in June 2024), public toilets and acres of open space.
 There is also a wildlife walk, and the riverside towpath to Marsh Lock.
+Also a mural on the Pavillion celebrating biodiversity on the Thames Path.
 Click here to read The Mill and Marsh Meadows Management and Maintenance Plan 2021 – 2026.

 Gillotts Field